lob/lob-elixir/CONTRIBUTING.md

 4. Push to the branch (`git push origin my-new-feature`).
 5. Make sure the tests pass (`mix coveralls.html`).
 6. Open up `cover/excoveralls.html` in your browser and add tests if required to meet the minimum coverage threshold.
+7. Make sure the code is formatted (`mix format`).
-7. Create new Pull Request.
+8. Create new Pull Request.